Structure

 client.ts starts the browser client in MMORPG mode:

-to @signe/room as the connection session id.
+to the RPGJS room adapter as the connection session id.
 Refreshes and multiple tabs from

 the same browser therefore restore the same player session while each WebSocket